Surprising Benefits of Business Automation

 Another way to integrate software tools is by using integration platforms such as Zapier.
 This online tool lets you integrate hundreds of popular tools and apps for automated data exchange.

 If you’re using a less-known tool that doesn’t have integrations with other software, you can always build the bridge yourself.
 Many companies use application programming interfaces (APIs) to establish integrations between their online tools.

 Opt for software and applications that can be quickly integrated with one another.
 This means that they should include an already built-in integration option.
 Using the APIs for business automation is a little more complicated.
 But in the end, even the more complex integrations will save your team hours of time.

 You can choose between integrated software and software suits.

 2. Managing your company’s data

 How big percentage of your business data is managed on Excel spreadsheets?
 Here’s another number for you: A 2008 study shows that close to 90% of spreadsheets contain errors.

 Excel is a great for managing strategies and tracking small budgets.
 But it’s a highly inefficient tool for storing all your business data.

-A comprehensive control hub software includes features for managing your tasks, calendar, customers and sales, projects, products, invoices, expenses and budget.
+A comprehensive business management software includes features for managing your tasks, calendar, customers and sales, projects, products, invoices, expenses and budget.